Runnymede Borough Council: Composition

-Of the independent councillors, three (all representing Ottershaw ward) form the "Independent Group", which informally supported the Conservative minority administration between 2023 and 2024.
+Of the independent councillors, two (both representing Ottershaw ward) form the "Independent Group", which informally supported the Conservative minority administration between 2023 and 2024.
 Two (both representing Englefield Green East) form part of the majority administration group.
-The next election is due in 2026.

 Elections

 Since the last boundary changes in 2019 the council has comprised 41 councillors representing 14 wards with each ward electing three councillors except Englefield Green East which elects two.
-Elections are held three years out of every four, with roughly a third of the council elected each time for a four-year term of office.
-Surrey County Council elections are held in the fourth year of the cycle when there are no borough council elections.
+Elections were held three years out of every four, with roughly a third of the council elected each time for a four-year term of office.
+Surrey County Council elections were held in the fourth year of the cycle when there were no borough council elections.

+Further borough council elections were cancelled in 2026, and an election for the new West Surrey Council was held instead.
+West Surrey Council will formally come into being and take over local government functions in the area on 1 April 2027, at which point Runnymede Borough Council and the borough of Runnymede will be abolished.

 Premises

 The council is based at Runnymede Civic Centre on Station Road in Addlestone.
 The new building cost a reported £12.6m and opened in May 2008.
 The council's former offices were on the adjoining site and were subsequently demolished to make way for a retail development.